Skip to main content

 If you handle personal information, then you are likely to be an 'agency'.
 An agency is any organisation or business, which its in the public or private sector that includes government departments, companies, small businesses, social clubs and other types of organisations.

-You should have a written Privacy Policy which sets out how your agency handles personal information.
+You must have a written Privacy Policy which sets out how your agency handles personal information.

 PRIVACY OFFICER